whosonfirst/whosonfirst-properties/properties/statoids/README.md

 ## statoid

-Level-3 hierarchical administrative subdivision code, defined by the author, used as a primary key for this table.
+Level-3 hierarchical administrative subdivision code, defined by Statoids, used as a primary key for this table.

 ## timezone